quasarch/articles/akash-provider-ingress-observability/akash-provider-ingress-observability.md

 ```bash
 helm show chart akash/akash-ingress
 ```
 If you have a version >=1.2.6 you are all set.
-If not make sure to pull the latest version by running `helm pull akash/akash-ingress`.
+If not make sure to update to the latest version by running `helm repo update akash`.

 ### Upgrade the Ingress Controller